sciZer0/7/v/README.md

 The main point of blockchain technology is to allow people to build permissionless ownership systems that are highly-sustainable – meaning, whose pre-programmed works are extremely-hard, at best impossible, to stop.

-Specifically, permissionless ownership systems about storing and transferring tokens (value).
+Specifically, permissionless ownership systems about storing and transferring tokens (values).

 The only way for a blockchain to be highly-sustainable (really-unstoppable) is to be a people-ruled decentralized system – without being under control of any single entity.